(Case Report Editorial): Transmission of Lymphoma via Organ Transplantation (response to Harbell et al case report) (2008)

 Estimated frequency:

-Most recent risk assessment for CNS lymphoma (Council of Europe, 2016): donors with primary CNS lymphoma have an unacceptable risk for tumor transmission.
+Most recent risk assessment for CNS lymphoma (Council of Europe, 2022): Organs from donors with primary cerebral lymphomas have an unacceptable risk for tumour transmission and should not be considered for transplantation.

 Time to detection: